Learning Partnerships is dedicated to strengthening co-curricular learning for students at Virginia Tech.

 - Coordinating use of strengths-based philosophy to assist students in discovering their gifts, talents, and capacities, and to help them put their strengths into action as they plan for meaningful careers, develop their character, and pursue living Virginia Tech’s motto, Ut Prosim (That I May Serve).

-- Working in partnership with Housing and Residence Life and colleges across campus in the development, launch, and assessment of high-quality living-learning initiatives.
+- Working in partnership with Housing and colleges across campus in the development, launch, and assessment of high-quality living-learning initiatives.

 - Providing direction and oversight for two interdisciplinary living-learning communities: Thrive, a community that focuses on students’ strengths to create a one-of-a-kind Virginia Tech experience, and Studio 72, which encourages creative approaches to problem solving, with an emphasis on collaborative art-making in both curricular and co-curricular settings.